-If you’d like to do some research on your own, the CDC is a trusted source for vaccine information that’s based on facts.
+And if you’d like to do some research on your own, the CDC is a trusted source for vaccine information that’s based on facts.

-“Based on the data we have from Phase 3 clinical trials and the millions of Americans now vaccinated, we feel confident that the available COVID-19 vaccines are safe and effective,” says Dr. Mehta.
+“Based on the data we have from the clinical trials and the millions of Americans now vaccinated, we feel confident that the available COVID-19 vaccines are safe and effective,” says Dr. Mehta.
 “I have personally received the COVID-19 vaccine and advise my patients and members of the community to do the same.”

 Here’s how you may feel after getting the COVID vaccine